henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 # AWS CloudTrail

+- Think account-specific activity and audit; think CloudTrail;
+- Every log is a JSON (single-line);
+- Allow automation / Integration with CloudWatch;
+- Regional service (but you can configure to centralize at one S3 - logs gloablly)
+- Active by default but the events are seized for a short time;
 - AWS cloud trail logs has encryption enabled by default.
+- Log every single event like:
+  - API requests on AWS
+  - Any change, click, action

 AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 Think account-specific activity and audit; think CloudTrail.
 CloudTrail cannot be used to monitor CPU utilization for EC2 instances or send emails.

-Think account-specific activity and audit; think CloudTrail.

 CloudTrail cannot help in identifying the right AWS services to build solutions on AWS Cloud.